platipodium/mossco-code/QuickStart.md

 Should you encounter any errors or should these instructions fail or are insufficient we value your feedback in our bug tracker at <http://www.mossco.de/bugs>.

+# Going further to 3D

+If you downloaded via the `make external` command above, you will also have obtained a copy of the General Estuarine Transport Model (GETM), a full threedimensional hydrodynamic model.
+To use this model, add

+		export NETCDF_VERSION=NETCDF4   # for GETM

+to your environment and change to the deep_lake example, where you can execute a predefined 3D-coupled system like `gfs` in parallel (e.g. 4 processes) with the `mossco` command

+		cd $MOSSCO_SETUPDIR/deep_lake
+		mossco -n 4 gfs

+The results will be written to the files `mossco_gfs.X.nc`, where `X` denotes the process number.
+These files can be laterally merged with the stitch tool provided in `$MOSSCO_DIR/scripts/postprocess/stitch_tiles.py`.
+Install and run this python script:

+		ln -sf $MOSSCO_DIR/scripts/postprocess/stitch_tiles.py $HOME/opt/bin/stitch
+		stitch mossco_gfs.nc

+To obtain the full 3D output in one file, that is likely named `mossco_gfs.nc_stitched.nc`.
+Proceed by analysing this output with your preferred netCDF viewer.